OBOAcademy/obook/docs/tutorial/robot_tutorial_2.md

 ### Ontology IRIs

-As we discussed during week 6, ontology IRIs are very important!
+As we discussed during previous parts of the course, ontology IRIs are very important!
 We saw how importing an ontology without an IRI into another ontology without an IRI can cause some problems in the `catalog-v001.xml` file.
 We're going to fix that problem by giving IRIs to both our `animals.owl` and `animals2.owl` files.

 Let's start with `animals.owl`:
 ```